 Computing and E-Safety

 Our curriculum planning starts from the learning objectives set out in the latest National Curriculum document.

-The Ashcott School Computing curriculum is based on the plans developed by the Wessex Computing Project - these include an element of e-safety learning in every topic.
+The Ashcott School 'Teach Computing' curriculum is based on the plans developed by the National Centre for Computing Education - these include an element of e-safety learning throughout.

-Here at Ashcott, children have the opportunity to use laptops, desktop computers, iPads, digital cameras, a variety of floor robots and interactive whiteboards as part of their learning.
+Here at Ashcott School, children have the opportunity to use laptops, desktop computers, iPads, digital cameras, Micro-Bits, a variety of floor robots and interactive whiteboards as part of their learning.
 The school provides filtered access to the Internet through the South West Grid for Learning and all staff and children sign up to our 'Safe Internet-Use Policy'.
 Children learn about E-Safety as part of each Computing module and this underpins all areas of the Computing curriculum.
 Children also take part in enrichment days, such as robotics workshops, using technology in different ways to tackle new challenges.

 |These children are using the school iPads to control a Beebot on-screen.